Workiva/react_testing_library/doc/migration_guides/expectations.md

 **1. Verify the Use Case Being Tested**

 In slight contrast to the [last example](#default-values-are-the-expected-value), this test is pretty focused on a valid use case.
 The test description notes that this test is for testing the ability to sum the numbers.
 Then the `expect` statements are verifying the state right after the sum button is clicked.
-Additionally, there's nothing signalling that the user here is a developer, which means the use case is focused on an application user.
+Additionally, there's nothing signaling that the user here is a developer, which means the use case is focused on an application user.
 All that being said, we'll keep the use case:

 > sums as expected